 Senior Dog Digestive Problems: How to Identify What's Wrong

-Identifying senior dog digestive problems starts with tracking patterns, not guessing from single symptoms.
-Your dog had gas three days this week, soft stool yesterday, firm today—you're watching, but you still don't know what's breaking down.
+Your dog had gas three days this week, soft stool yesterday, firm today.
+You're watching closely, but you still don't know what's actually causing it.

 Digestive symptoms in senior dogs show up inconsistently.
-One symptom means five different things.
+One symptom can have five different causes.

 Why Senior Dog Digestive Problems Are Hard to Diagnose